 Section 44141.
-Requirement for states to establish a [so-called] Medicaid community engagement requirement for certain individuals.
+Requirement for states to establish a [so-called] Medicaid community engagement requirements for certain individuals.

-(1) [So-called] Community engagement requirement.
-Imposes a mandatory so-called "community engagement requirement" (i.e., red tape requirement) across all states (as defined as the 50 states and the District of Columbia) for applicable individuals ages 19 to 64 with Medicaid effective January 1, 2029.
+(1) [So-called] Community engagement requirement: Imposes a mandatory so-called "community engagement requirement" (i.e., red tape requirement) across all states (as defined as the 50 states and the District of Columbia) for applicable individuals ages 19 to 64 with Medicaid.
 Individuals must demonstrate compliance with the requirement at minimum upon their initial enrollment and upon their eligibility redetermination.
-Notably, states can require individuals to demonstrate compliance for multiple months preceding their enrollment or redetermination, such as showing they have been working for six months prior to their enrollment and redetermination.
+Notably, states can require individuals to demonstrate compliance more frequently, such as every month.
+States can also require individuals to demonstrate compliance for multiple months preceding their enrollment or redetermination, such as showing they have been working for six months prior to their enrollment and redetermination.